-The table shows the notional values of credit derivative contracts, by portfolio (banking and trading book) and the role played by the Montepaschi Group (buyer/seller of protection).

-For more details on derivatives, see Part E of the Consolidated Financial Statements 31.12.2014
+The table 6.2.4 shows the notional values of credit derivative contracts, by portfolio (banking and trading book) and the role played by the Montepaschi Group (buyer/ seller of protection).
+For more details on derivatives, see Part E - Section 1.2.4 Derivative instruments of the Consolidated Financial Statements 31.12.2015.